Skip to main content

 Energy Costs

-Although halogen incandescent bulbs can meet the federal minimum energy efficiency standard, LED and CFL bulbs are better choices for saving money.
+Although halogen incandescent bulbs can meet the current federal minimum energy efficiency standard, LED and CFL bulbs are better choices for saving money.

 It’s hard to beat the value LEDs offer.
 Not only have they become more affordable, but they tend to last many years longer than other bulbs.